Clear soup with spring vegetables

 1 kg rhubarb, 150 g sugar, 1 tbsp lemon juice, 8 tbsp freshly squeezed orange juice.

 The dessert is best prepared the day before.
-First cook the rhubarb compote so it can cool.
+First, cook the rhubarb compote so it can cool.
 Clean the rhubarb and cut it into 2-3 cm long pieces, pulling off the strings.
 Let 100 g sugar caramelize in a spacious pan, pour in the lemon and orange juice and let it boil away while stirring.
 Steam the rhubarb pieces in it, turning them gently as you do so.
 They should not be overcooked.
-Add the rest of the sugar, cover and leave to cool.
+Round off with the remaining sugar, leave to cool and cover and chill.

 For the mousse, soak the gelatine in cold water.
 Beat the egg yolks well, gradually stir in the icing sugar and lemon zest and juice, then the yoghurt.

 Express the gelatine well and dissolve it in a saucepan over a gentle heat.
-Work it into the mixture and chill until the yogurt pulp begins to streak when stirred.
+Work it into the mixture and chill until the yogurt mixture starts to streak when stirred.
 Now mix well with the stiffly whipped cream.
 Finally, pour the mousse into a nice bowl, cover with cling film and refrigerate.
-To serve, cut off dumplings with a spoon and serve with the rhubarb.
+To serve, spoon off dumplings and serve with the rhubarb.

 At Blauetikett-Bornträger in Offstein near Worms

-The experts are of course familiar with the house.
+The house is known to the experts, of course.
 Dedicated novices to organic gardening soon come across it, whether reading Marie-Luise Kreuter's classic "The Organic Garden" or the writings of Fulda Abbey.
 However, what "Blauetikett" means as part of the name remains unclear, and it requires clarification by boss Dr. Doris Väth.

 Nothing more is behind it than that Heinrich Bornträger, who founded the nursery in 1932, was a graphic artist by training and connected his weakness for the color blue with the name of the company.
 The passionate plant lover was not bothered by the fact that the "right" gardeners laughed at him, that he was regarded as "the one with the weeds", as his medicinal and aromatic plants were dismissed.
 But Bornträger knew better and ran his hobbyhorse, which soon became his bread and butter, organically right from the start.
 The boss says modestly that other nurseries have been doing this for a long time now.
 But the legendary reputation of the house was firmly established with it.
 So there is no need for brochures on glossy paper, but simple order forms are enough: one each for tea and spices, seeds and plants.

-The extraordinary robustness of these is another characteristic of the special Bornträger quality.
-This is because the perennials are basically not pre-driven, but overwintered outdoors, which makes them strong and resistant, so that they develop quickly and splendidly after planting in the home garden.
+Their extraordinary robustness is another characteristic of the special Bornträger quality.
+Because the perennials are basically not pre-driven, but overwintered outdoors, which makes them strong and resistant, so that they develop quickly and splendidly after planting in the home garden.
 The market leader can confirm it.
-Clary sage, which arrived as a tiny, wilted, even feeble-seeming plant, has now grown as big and strong as you could wish for.
+Clary sage, which arrived as a tiny, wilted, even feeble-seeming plant, has now grown as big and strong as you could wish.